Goodnessmbakara/shield-drug/BUSINESS_OVERVIEW.md

 #### Pharmaceutical Counterfeiting Crisis

 **Health Impact:**
-- 40-60% of pharmaceuticals in Nigeria are counterfeit
+- Significant percentage of pharmaceuticals in Nigeria are counterfeit
-- 100,000+ annual deaths from counterfeit medications in Sub-Saharan Africa
+- Substantial annual deaths from counterfeit medications in Sub-Saharan Africa
 - Treatment failures from fake antibiotics and antimalarials
 - Eroded trust in healthcare systems

 **Economic Impact:**
-- $2.3 billion annual losses to legitimate manufacturers
+- Substantial annual losses to legitimate manufacturers from counterfeiting
 - Increased healthcare costs from treatment failures
 - Limited export potential due to authenticity concerns
 - Government resources diverted to enforcement